-Our consultants are from diverse backgrounds and specialise in both geoscience and mathematics, which means our data science workflows are grounded in a strong understanding of geology.
+Our consultants are from diverse backgrounds and specialise in both geoscience, data science, mathematics and mining, which means our data science workflows are grounded in a strong understanding of geology.

 After studying structural geology and geophysics at Monash University, Brenton has consulted as a structural geophysicist for PGN Geoscience as well as working in a variety of geological and geophysical roles—predominantly in exploration.
 Most recently, Brenton has worked as a geophysicist and data scientist for MMG Exploration on a range of commodities.
 Brenton has a passion for the integration of regional geophysical and remote sensing datasets using machine learning and prospectivity analysis.